 The intelligentsia is a group of intellectuals who form (make up, create) an elite group in society, be it (for example) artistic, social, or political.
 Intelligentsia, as we know it in English, comes from the Russian word intelligentsiya.
 And let me tell you (Believe me…), there’s nothing quite like reading a novel written by the Russian intelligentsia on a snowy, cold winter’s night.

-Speaking of snowy, cold winter nights, the word parka also is a Russian loan word.
+Speaking of snowy, cold winter nights, the word parka also is one of many Russian loan words in English.
 While actually coming from a Samoyedic language of Russia, Nenets, parka originally meant “skin coat,” being as (since, as, because) it was a coat made from animal skin.

 Nowadays you’re not likely to find an animal fur parka at T.J.
 Maxx, however, you’ll probably find a thick winter coat that we call a parka there.